etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 ### eth_getHeaderByNumber

 GetHeaderByNumber returns the requested canonical block header.
-* When blockNr is -1 the chain head is returned.
+  - When blockNr is -1 the chain pending header is returned.
-* When blockNr is -2 the pending chain head is returned.
+  - When blockNr is -2 the chain latest header is returned.
+  - When blockNr is -3 the chain finalized header is returned.
+  - When blockNr is -4 the chain safe header is returned.

 #### Params (1)